 When conducting the initial stage of a large research project, in-depth interviews prove to be useful to narrow down and focus on important research details.

-When you want to have the context of a problem, in-depth interviews allow you to evaluate different solutions to manage the research process while assisting in data analysis.
+When you want to have the context of a problem, in-depth interviews allow you to evaluate different solutions to manage the research process while assisting in in-depth data analysis.

 Steps to conduct in-depth interviews